-The PHOQUS research programme involves the development of novel photonic tools and the application of these tools in the investigation of nuclear structure and dynamics, the control of cell behaviours at the tissue level in development and disease and in multispectral analysis of complex tissue level behaviours in preclinical diagnostics and drug development.
+The PHOQUS research programme involved the development of novel photonic tools and the application of these tools in the investigation of nuclear structure and dynamics, the control of cell behaviours at the tissue level in development and disease and in multispectral analysis of complex tissue level behaviours in preclinical diagnostics and drug development.

-The objectives are to develop state-of-the-art technologies that will enable development of new imaging tools capable of investigating biological processes over a range of length scales from molecular and cellular to tissue organ and organism level scales.
+The objectives were to develop state-of-the-art technologies that will enable development of new imaging tools capable of investigating biological processes over a range of length scales from molecular and cellular to tissue organ and organism level scales.
 The broader goal is to make significant advances in the understanding of a range of outstanding biological problems.

-Specific aims of this programme are:
+Specific aims of this programme were:

 - To develop new photonics tools that will feed into the design and development of smaller and more cost effective instruments.
 This in turn will lead to the more widespread adoption of these methods in life science and medical laboratories, giving better contrast in imaging and provide new capabilities in the manipulation of cells and tissues.